-Mr. W. J. Soosairatnam Gold Medal
+8.8.2.2 Mr. W. J. Soosairatnam Gold Medal

-Students obtained second class upper division or above in the BBM Honours in Accounting and Finance degree programme are eligible to apply for the Gold Medal.
+Late Mr. W. J. Soosairatnam Gold Medal would be awarded for the best performer from a BBM Honours degree in Accounting and Finance.
+Students obtained second class upper division or above in the BBM Honours in Accounting and Finance degree programme are eligible to apply for this medal.